RxDave/ReactiveProgramming/Spec.md

                1. Enable the Connect button. (goto #2)
       1. Otherwise, change the Connect button into a Disconnect button and enable it.
          1. Enable the chat GUI so that messages may be sent and received.
-         2. Save the user name and service URL in the user's settings.
+         2. Save the user name and service URL in the user's preferences.
    1. When the Disconnect button is pressed:
       1. Disable it.
       1. Try disconnecting from the specified URL.